zacstewart/zacstewart.github.io/_drafts/using-json-web-tokens-to-authenticate-javascript-front-ends-on-rails.md

 front-end handling usernames and passwords at any point.
 I just wanted to redirect the user to the back-end to sign in, but then be able to acquire session tokens thereafter.
-To that end, I left the Devise sign-in/-up controllers and forms all as the normally are, and created a session tokens resource for issuing a JWT for the `current_user`:
+To that end, I left the Devise sign-in/-up controllers and forms all as the normally are on the back-end, and created a session tokens resource for issuing a JWT for the `current_user`:

 ```ruby
 require 'json_web_token'